EMCI Core Curriculum

 The programme shall normally offer no fewer than 400 class contact hours, of which a minimum of 75% shall be devoted to interpreting practice.
 In addition, students shall devote time to group practice of simultaneous and consecutive interpreting and other self-directed learning (i.e. background reading; use of information sources, e.g. radio, TV, Internet; preparation of glossaries).
 The programme is based on the expectation that the number of class contact hours, group work hours and self-directed study shall total no less than 800 hours.

 Interpreting classes shall be conducted by practising/experienced conference interpreters with teaching skills.
 Where interpreting is taught into B, the class should preferably be conducted by an interpreter with an A in the target language.
 Where this is impossible, the class shall be conducted by a ‘tandem’ composed of a native speaker of the students’ B language and an interpreter trainer who speaks the two languages.
 Moreover, the native speaker shall be thoroughly informed of skill acquisition, professional practice and interpreting needs.
+Interpreting into the A language is taught by an interpreter with an A language in the target language.

 5.1 Candidate profile